camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-templates.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-**Connector templates** are JSON configuration files which customize how a BPMN element is shown, and how it can be configured by process developers.
+**Connector templates** are JSON configuration files, which customize how a BPMN element is shown, and how it can be configured by process developers.

 You can, for example, allow the user to model and configure the following **REST Connector** by providing a simple JSON configuration: